 They are all streamed live through a program called "Zoom" which is free to download.

-*NOTE: Due to restrictions, in class yoga session are temporary discontinued until further notice.
+*NOTE: Due to restrictions, the in class yoga session is pre-register only.

 with Adeline Yuen